 If two Macs aren't syncing as they should, it might be that one is running an older operating system.
 Making the connection not as compatible or secure as it should be.

 The solution is to update the macOS on the relevant device, and there are a few ways to do that.
-Before updating the operating system, it might also be worth cleaning up any unnecessary and duplicate files, folder, videos, apps and backups that are taking up too much space.
+Before updating the operating system, it might also be worth cleaning up any unnecessary and duplicate files, folders, videos, apps, and backups taking up too much space.

 Delete system junk and outdated caches

 Outdated caches created by your apps often cause various software conflicts.
-Good news, you can delete those and refresh your Mac experience.
-One way to clean up a Mac and improve the performance is he one of the most powerful and popular Mac cleaner apps on the market.
-CleanMyMac X is notarized by Apple as a safe app to use on latest macOS Catalina.
+The good news, you can delete those and refresh your Mac experience.
+One way to clean up a Mac and improve its performance is one of the most powerful and popular Mac cleaner apps on the market.
+CleanMyMac X is notarized by Apple as a safe app to use on the latest macOS.

-- Run CleanMyMac X — you can download free version here.
+- Run CleanMyMac X — you can download a free version here.

 - Click on “System Junk.”